Nat Kipner: History

-Kipner was born in Dayton, Ohio.
+Kipner was born in Dayton, Ohio, on 2 October 1924.

-He joined the US Army Air Corps and served with Supply, 4ADG (4th Air Depot Group) which became 81st Air Depot Group, arriving in Brisbane, Australia aboard SS President Coolidge on December 26, 1941, later serving in Finschhafen, Papua New Guinea.
+He joined the US Army Air Corps shortly before the US entered World War II in 1941, having lied about his age, and served with Supply, 4ADG (4th Air Depot Group) which became 81st Air Depot Group.
+He arrived in Brisbane, Australia, aboard the SS President Coolidge on 26 December 1941, later serving in Finschhafen, Papua New Guinea.

-Kipner married Alma Dorothy Moore of Albion, Queensland at Holy Trinity, Brisbane on November 4, 1944; they lived in America until the early 1950s, when they returned to Brisbane with their young son Steve.

-There he found work with the newly established home appliance department of Queensland Home Furnishers, Queen Street, Petrie Bight.
+Kipner married Alma Dorothy Moore, of Albion, Queensland, at Holy Trinity, Brisbane on 4 November 1944.
+They lived in America until the early 1950s, when they returned to Brisbane with their young son, Steve.
+There, Nat found work with the newly established home appliance department of Queensland Home Furnishers, in Queen Street, Petrie Bight.

-After hosting a live to air pop music programme on Brisbane TV, he joined entrepreneur Ivan Dayman's "Sunshine" artist and venue management company, and moved to Sydney, where he produced hit records "Shakin' All Over" and "Que Sera, Sera" for Normie Rowe and "Velvet Waters" for Tony Worsley on Sunshine Records.
+After hosting a live to air pop music programme on Brisbane TV, he joined entrepreneur Ivan Dayman's "Sunshine" artist and venue management company, and moved to Sydney, where he produced hit records "Shakin' All Over" and "Que Sera, Sera" for Normie Rowe and "Velvet Waters" for Tony Worsley, on Sunshine Records.

-In 1965 he became A&R manager for Clyde Packer, helping him found the record label "Spin", signing up the Bee Gees, whose career with the Festival label had gone nowhere, and produced their first hit "Spicks and Specks".
+In 1965, he became A&R manager for Clyde Packer, helping him found the record label "Spin".
+Kipner signed up the Bee Gees, whose career with the Festival label had gone nowhere, and co-produced their first hit, "Spicks and Specks".
+Kipner moved to the UK in the late 1960s and worked as a writer and record producer.
+He returned to the USA after Johnny Mathis and Deniece Williams had a global hit with the song he co-wrote, "Too Much Too Little Too Late".

-Kipner returned to America, and died at West Hills, California aged 86, survived by his wife Alma and son Steve.
+Kipner died on 1 December 2009, at West Hills, California, aged 85, survived by his wife Alma and son Steve.